DizNicolasAmor/interviews-practice/CSS.md

 ## Box Models

-### BLock
+### Block

-complete
-// **Flexbox** is different from the block model which is vertically biased and the inline which is horizontally biased.
+The `display: block` elements make a whole new box to work on.
+It breaks the flow of the elements and will take up as much space as it can.
+This model is vertically biased.

 ### Inline